-Upon arriving to Canterbury, each student will be given a faculty advisor.
-Advisors meet frequently with their advisees and are aware of students' academic, social, athletic, and extracurricular status.
-In addition, advisors provide parents with a personal link to the School.
+Before arriving at Canterbury, each student will be assigned a faculty advisor.
+Advisors frequently meet with their advisees and are aware of students' academic, social, athletic, and extracurricular status.
+In addition, advisors provide parents with a personal liaison to the School.
 Parents should feel free to call advisors first with concerns about their student's progress, or about school policies and procedures.
-Each student is also given one of two Academic Counselors.
-Their Academic Counselor is available when concerns regarding academics arise.
+Each student is also assigned an Academic Counselor and Form Dean.
+Their Academic Counselor is available when concerns regarding academics arise and their Form Dean when student life issues arise.